Saturday, September 13, 2025

 Every individual should do their due diligence to make their own financial decisions based on their financial situation and tolerance for risk.

-The S&P TSX Composite Index was up 3.26% over the past month.
+The S&P TSX Composite Index was up 4.05% over the past month.
+In the last 5 days S&P TSX Composite Index was up 2.23% over the last 5 days.

 Portfolio Activity